-The six-month milestones we suggest you consider are more about global behaviors and traits than a set of skills your child should have.
+The most useful 6-month milestones use global behaviors and traits as metrics, rather than a set of specific skills.
 Keep in mind that you’ve got six months of experience with the growth of your child.
-If something seems off, it probably is, but if you feel your baby is progressing at the clip they’ve been at for the previous months, then everything is likely fine.
+If something seems off, it probably is.
+But if you feel your baby is progressing at the clip they’ve been at for the previous months, then everything is likely fine.

-This curiosity feeds off of itself and its presence means that systems are integrating and working together.
-6-month-old curiosity means that they are beginning to recognize what’s novel and what’s familiar.
-The ability to explore objects with hands and mouth shows that muscles are developing correctly and your baby is developing dexterity.
-Reaching out for objects or listening intently to new sounds shows that a child’s hearing and sight are coming along too.
+This curiosity feeds off of itself, and its presence means that body systems are integrating and working together.
+A 6-month-old’s curiosity means that they are beginning to recognize what’s novel and what’s familiar.
+The ability to explore objects with hands and mouth shows that muscles are developing correctly and that your baby is developing dexterity.
+Reaching for objects or listening intently to new sounds shows that a child’s hearing and sight are coming along as well.

-Red Flags: You’ll want to talk to your pediatrician if your baby isn’t showing at least some pointed curiosity in their day to day life.
-That particularly true is the lack of curiosity is paired with listlessness and a disregard for parents.
+Red Flags: You’ll want to talk to your pediatrician if your baby isn’t showing at least some pointed curiosity in their day-to-day life.
+That’s particularly true if the lack of curiosity is paired with listlessness or a disinterest in parents.

-What You Shouldn’t Stress About: If your baby is a bit quiet or slow to explore their surrounding that’s not really a huge concern as long as they are showing some inclination towards curiosity.
+What You Shouldn’t Stress About: If your baby is a bit quiet or slow to explore their surroundings, that’s not a huge concern as long as they’re showing some inclination toward curiosity.
 Place your baby’s behavior in the context of the previous months.
-If they’ve always been slow to react and explore it’s more likely a product of their particular temperment rather than a developmental delay.
+If they’ve always been slow to react and explore, it’s likely a product of their particular temperament rather than a developmental delay.
 Still, any concerns should be brought to a pediatrician.

-At the 6th-month mark some babies have actually started to master movement (time to get on baby proofing your home!).
-A small portion of babies in the 6-month-age can actually get on their hands and knees and crawl.
-But while some babies can crawl, many others aren’t ready to.
-Some babies will skip crawling altogether for butt scooting, rolling, scuttling, tripod walking or dragging.
-If it works to get them where they want to go, it honestly doesn’t matter.
+At the 6-month mark, some babies have actually started to master movement (time to get on baby-proofing your home!).
+A small number of babies in the 6-month range can actually get on their hands and knees and crawl.
+But although some babies can crawl, many others aren’t ready to.
+Some babies will skip crawling altogether for butt scooting, rolling, scuttling, tripod walking, or dragging.
+If it works to get them where they want to go, it honestly doesn’t matter which they do.

-At 6-months-old many babies will have developed the core strength to hold themselves in a quasi-seated position, using their hands to prop themselves up.
-When on their belly, some babies have figured out how to roll over, other can kick themselves forward towards an object they find interesting.
+At 6 months, many babies will have developed the core strength to hold themselves in a quasi-seated position, using their hands to prop themselves up.
+When on their belly, some babies have figured out how to roll over.
+Others can kick themselves forward toward an object they find interesting.

-The upshot is that a 6-month old should be physically active creatures and relatively purposeful in their activity.
+The upshot is that a 6-month-old should be a physically active creature and relatively purposeful in their activity.

-Red Flags: At six-month-old, babies should have a pretty strong core and the ability to coordinate their limbs towards a task.
+Red Flags: At 6 months, babies should have a pretty strong core and the ability to coordinate their limbs around a task.
 Parents should tell their pediatrician if their baby seems particularly floppy, or seems unable or unwilling to move, turn their head, or coordinate their limbs.

 What You Shouldn’t Stress About: Don’t worry about crawling specifically — this isn’t the end-all goal for your soon-to-be bipedal kid.
 Some babies crawl, some babies don’t.
 Some babies go from rolling over to cruising to walking.
 You don’t need to spend an inordinate amount of time getting your baby to crawl.
 Just give them opportunities to explore their world.

-Around six-month of age you’ll hear and read a lot about your baby’s ability to recognize object-permanence.
+Around 6 months of age, you’ll hear and read a lot about your baby’s ability to recognize object permanence.
 That’s the concept that objects and people don’t just disappear when they are out of sight.
-But there is some controversy as to whether babies are just starting to understand object-permanence at six months or if they are just developing the ability to show that they already understood the concept.
+But there is some controversy as to whether babies are starting to understand object permanence at 6 months or if they’re just developing the ability to show that they already understood the concept.